CleanMyMac Black Friday: 30% OFF: Get Now

 Inside the “Utilities” folder, you will find the Terminal application.
 Double-click on Terminal to launch it.

-3. Open Terminal from Spotlight
+Open Terminal from Spotlight

 terminal on Mac

+You can open Terminal by pressing the Command + Space bar keys and typing “Terminal.”
 When Terminal appears in the search results, press Enter or click on it to launch the application.

-4. Use Siri to open Terminal
+Use Siri to open Terminal

-More: Add Terminal to the Dock for Quick Access
+Tricks: Add Terminal to the Dock for Quick Access

 You can also add Terminal to the Dock for quick and easy access.
-To do this, open Terminal and then drag the Terminal icon from the Applications folder to the Dock.
+To do this, open Terminal and drag the Terminal icon from the Applications folder to the Dock.

-Top 8 Basic macOS Terminal Commands
+8 Basic macOS Terminal Commands

-1. How to Show hidden files and folders on Mac
+How to Show hidden files and folders on Mac

 By default, macOS keeps all files and folders that start with a “.” hidden from the Finder.
-This is usually done in order to keep things tidy and prevent accidental deletion of important files.
+This is usually done to keep things tidy and prevent accidental deletion of important files.
 However, there are times when you need to access/show these hidden files and folders.

 Open the Terminal application.
-Type the following command and press Enter:
+Type the following Command and press Enter:

 defaults write com.apple.Finder AppleShowAllFiles YES